Multiplicity dependence of $\sigma_{\psi(2S)}/\sigma_{J/\psi}$ in $pp$ collisions at $\sqrt{s}=13$ TeV: Introduction

 These modifications can arise in the presence of QGP, which, together with the Debye color screening may lead to the deconfinement of quarks and hence, the dissociation of quarkonia.
-The signatures of QGP are observed in small collision systems including protons, at high charged-particle multiplicities.
-For instance, the ALICE collaboration reported strangeness enhancement in high-multiplicity $pp$ collisions at $\sqrt{s}=7$ TeV~\cite{ALICE:2016fzo}, while the CMS collaboration identified significant collective flow in high-multiplicity $pp$ collisions at $\sqrt{s}=13$ TeV~\cite{CMS:2016fnw}.
+The signatures of QGP are observed in small system collisions including protons, at high charged-particle multiplicities.
+For instance, the ALICE collaboration reported strangeness enhancement in high-multiplicity $pp$ and $p$Pb collisions at $\sqrt{s}=7$ TeV~\cite{ALICE:2016fzo}, while the CMS collaboration identified significant collective flow in high-multiplicity $pp$ collisions at $\sqrt{s}=13$ TeV~\cite{CMS:2016fnw}.
 Additionally, long-range correlations between particles emitted in a given rapidity range, resembling anisotropic collective flow, have been detected in high-multiplicity $pp$ and $p$Pb collisions at the LHC~\cite{ALICE:2012eyl,ATLAS:2012cix,CMS:2012qk,CMS:2010ifv}.
-These observations suggest that the production of excited quarkonia is suppressed by the presence of QGP.
+With an increasing number of QGP-like signatures being observed, there is growing interest in investigating quarkonium suppression in high-multiplicity small system collisions as a probe for QGP in such environment.

 Another mechanism that affects the quarkonium production is the co-mover effect~\cite{Ferreiro:2012rq}, in which co-moving particles can modify quarkonium properties, resulting in the suppression of these states.
 Excited states of quarkonium are loosely bound with larger radii, and are more likely to dissociate in the interaction with co-moving particles, which manifests as relative suppression compared to ground states.
-The suppression by interaction with co-moving particles is correlated to the charged particle multiplicity since the latter influences the number of co-moving particles.
+The suppression by interaction with co-moving particles is correlated to the charged-particle multiplicity since the latter influences the number of co-moving particles.
 The co-mover model has been successful at describing suppression of charmonia, bottomonia, and $X(3872)$ hadrons in various collision systems ~\cite{Gavin:1996yd,Ferreiro:2018wbd,Esposito:2020ywk,Braaten:2020iqw}.